udos86/ng-dynamic-forms/README.md

 Avoiding a library too opinionated in the beginning, ng2 Dynamic Forms has originally been developed without any kind of obtrusive validation message system in mind.

-However, due to it's very common use case and several developer requests, model-based error messaging has eventually become an optional **built-in feature** in `ui-bootstrap` and `ui-foundation`:
+However, due to it's very common use case and several developer requests, model-based error messaging has eventually become an optional **built-in feature** in `ui-basic`, `ui-bootstrap` and `ui-foundation`:

 **1. Add an** `errorMessages` **object to any** `DynamicFormValueControlModel` and **assign error message templates based on** `Validators` **names**:
 ```ts